openobserve/openobserve-docs/docs/migration.md

     ```
 1. Run the command depends on you want to use MySQL or PostgreSQL

+    If there is no `wal` directory please create it.
     ```shell
-    ./openobserve migrate-meta --from sqlite --to mysql
-    ./openobserve migrate-meta --from sqlite --to postgres
+    mkdir -p data/openobserve/wal/
     ```
+    > Remember change the `data/openobserve/` to your real data directory.

+    ```shell
+    ./openobserve migrate-meta --from etcd --to mysql
+    ./openobserve migrate-meta --from etcd --to postgres
+    ```
     This will migrate metadata.
     ```shell
-    ./openobserve migrate-file-list --from sqlite --to mysql
+    ./openobserve migrate-file-list --from etcd --to mysql
-    ./openobserve migrate-file-list --from sqlite --to postgres
+    ./openobserve migrate-file-list --from etcd --to postgres
     ```
     This will migrate the file list.